UPGRADE TO GET UP TO 85% OFF GITKRAKEN PRO

 One of the reasons Git has become so popular is because it enables teams of any size to collaborate on code.
 When working with Git, users can Git push changes to a shared copy of their local repository, called a Git remote.
 New collaborators can pull down these collective changes– the sum of all related Git commits–when they perform a Git clone, but what if someone only wanted to pull down selected changes?

 If someone has already cloned a remote but wants to get new changes that others have committed and incorporate those changes into their local repos, they can perform a Git fetch.
-In this article, we will review the Git fetch command in detail and go over how to perform the action in the command line and GitKraken Client
+In this article, we will review the Git fetch command in detail and go over how to perform the action in the command line and GitKraken Desktop

 “@GitKraken makes my life so much easier!
 Switching between branches, squashing commits, good overview of changes in code and much more. 👌” – @@mjovanc